Drug prohibition: Legal dilemmas

 The sentencing statutes in the United States Code that cover controlled substances are complicated.
 For example, a first-time offender convicted in a single proceeding for selling marijuana three times, and found to have carried a gun on him all three times (even if it were not used) is subject to a minimum sentence of 55 years in federal prison.

-Drug sentencing guidelines under state law in America are generally much less harsh than the federal sentencing guidelines, although great irregularities exist.
-The vast majority of drug felonies and almost all drug misdemeanors in the United States are prosecuted at the state level.
-The federal government tends to prosecute only drug trafficking cases involving large amounts of drugs, or cases which have been referred to federal prosecutors by local district attorneys seeking the harsher sentences provided under the federal sentencing guidelines.
-In rare instances, some defendants are prosecuted both federally and by the state for the same drug trafficking conduct.

-Drug prohibition has created several legal dilemmas.
-Many countries allow the use of undercover law enforcement officers solely or primarily for the enforcement of laws against use of certain drugs.
-On occasion these officers are allegedly allowed to commit crimes if it is necessary to maintain the secrecy of the investigation, or in order to collect adequate evidence for a conviction.

-The War on Drugs has stimulated the creation of international law enforcement agencies (such as Interpol), mostly in Western countries.
-This has occurred because a large volume of illicit drugs come from Third-World countries.

-Social control

 In Hallucinations: Behavior, Experience, and Theory (1975), senior US government researchers Louis Jolyon West and Ronald K. Siegel explain how drug prohibition can be used for selective social control:

 Linguist Noam Chomsky argues that drug laws are currently, and have historically been, used by the state to oppress sections of society it opposes:

 Legal highs and prohibition

 In 2013 the European Monitoring Centre for Drugs and Drug Addiction reported that there are 280 new legal drugs, known as "legal highs", available in Europe.
 One of the best known, mephedrone, was banned in the United Kingdom in 2010.
 On November 24, 2010, the U.S. Drug Enforcement Administration announced it would use emergency powers to ban many synthetic cannabinoids within a month.
 An estimated 73 new psychoactive synthetic drugs appeared on the UK market in 2012.
 The response of the Home Office has been to create a temporary class drug order which bans the manufacture, import, and supply (but not the possession) of named substances.